 - Phones

 - Apps to block outgoing number and display facility name: To encourage people to pick up the call, and protect staff or volunteer privacy if using their own phones.
 Example: Zoiper.

-- BCCDC/ NCCEH Check-In Guide
+- A check-in script or NCCEH Check-In Guide

 - Quick Facts section (see below) and Heat Check-In Workflow for NGOs (see below)

 - Documentation: Paper and pens or computer